 ← All Neural Networks & Deep Learning modules

-This is the payoff.
-Across seven modules you built every piece: a neuron, activations to bend the line, a network that wires neurons together, the training loop, backpropagation, depth, and the tools that keep a network honest.
-Now you put them all in one place.
-You will pick a dataset, design the architecture, set the learning rate, press Train, and watch a network go from random noise to a working classifier — making every decision yourself.
+This module consolidates the preceding seven.
+The artificial neuron, activation functions, the network architecture, the training loop, backpropagation, depth, and the regularization techniques have all been introduced.
+This capstone integrates them.
+You will select a dataset, define the architecture, set the learning rate, click Train, and train a network from a random initialization to a working classifier — selecting every design parameter yourself.

 This activity needs JavaScript.
 The lesson below still covers everything.